United Kingdom national debt: Remedies for indebtedness

 All the main political parties in Britain agree that the national debt is too high, but disagree on the best policy to deal with it, with Conservative Party politicians advocating a larger role for cuts to public spending.
-By contrast, the Labour Party tends to advocate fewer cuts and more emphasis on economic stimulus, higher rates of taxation and new taxes.
+By contrast, the Labour Party tends to advocate fewer cuts and more emphasis on economic stimulus, higher rates of taxation on wealthier individuals and corporations and new taxes for those.
 Another body of opinion is that the "consensus" regarding the problematic nature of the national debt is incorrect.
 The view proposed by economists such as Professor Stephanie Kelton of Stony Brook University in New York is that there is often too much emphasis in political discussions on 'balancing the books'.

 History

 The origins of the British national debt can be found during the reign of William III, who engaged a syndicate of City traders and merchants to offer for sale an issue of government debt.
-This syndicate soon evolved into the Bank of England, eventually financing the wars of the Duke of Marlborough and later Imperial conquests.
+This syndicate soon evolved into the Bank of England, eventually financing the wars of the Duke of Marlborough and later imperial conquests.
 The national debt increased dramatically during and after the Napoleonic Wars, rising to around 200% of GDP.
 Over the course of the 19th century the national debt gradually fell, only to see large increases again during World War I and World War II.
 After the war, the national debt once again slowly fell as a proportion of GDP.